Overview and Learning Goals

 Options for Majoring or Minoring in the Department

-Students may elect to major in art history, visual arts, the art history and archaeology interdisciplinary major, the art history and visual arts interdisciplinary major, or to coordinate a major in art history or visual arts with digital and computational studies, education, or environmental studies.
+Students may elect to major in visual arts, the art history and visual arts interdisciplinary major, or to coordinate a major in visual arts with digital and computational studies, education, or environmental studies.
 Students pursuing coordinate or interdisciplinary majors may not normally elect a second major.
-Non-majors may elect to minor in art history or visual arts.Â
+Non-majors may elect to minor in visual arts.Â

 This is an excerpt from the official ºÚÁϳԹÏÍø±¬ÍøÕ¾ College Catalogue and Academic Handbook.